TheOdinProject/curriculum/ruby_on_rails/rails_basics/deployment.md

 Many providers even manage the database for you by setting up automatic backups, ensuring the database is constantly updated with the latest critical security patches and ongoing maintenance that keeps your databases up and running smoothly.

 The peace of mind this affords you can't be overstated.
-You never want to be in a position where you're waking at 4 am to multiple alerts.
+You never want to be in a position where you're waking at 4 a.m. to multiple alerts.
 Your database is on the fritz because of some security patch you forgot to apply, and there are no backups to fall back on.

 With Rails, we will be using PostgreSQL, a popular open-source database.
 Some PaaS providers like Heroku will automatically create a PostgreSQL database for our application when we first deploy.
 Others, like Fly.io, will have a few more manual steps involved, but still beat having to set up a database from scratch.